 Items supplied through the British Library’s On Demand Service will be sent to your email inbox as soon as we receive them, and so you will receive them faster than paper photocopies or printed loan items.

-In many cases it takes less than a week for a printed interlibrary loan to be delivered to us from another library.
-However, a request can take longer if the item is already on loan to another user, or if the item is hard to find.
+Bear in mind also that a request can take longer if the item is already on loan to another user, or if the item is hard to find.

 We use the British Library’s On Demand Service to supply items by email wherever possible.